robert-hh/Micropython-Editor/README.md

 This method is supported by (almost) all micropython.org ports and maybe sometime also supported by the pycom.io ports.
 The method of trying to catch KeyboardInterrupt is still present.

+**2.13** Reduce the numer of derived variants and make the full version the default one.
+Update the documentation.